 How to Make Vegan Persian Omelette?

-The only thing that you need to change in a Persian omelet to make it Vegan is the main ingredient, the eggs.
+The only thing you need to change in a Persian omelet to make it Vegan is the main ingredient, the eggs.
 The process is the same, and you can add some vegetables to it like garlic, cauliflower, mushrooms, or diced squash.
-You can use olive oil, coconut old, or sesame oil.
+You can use olive oil, coconut oil, or sesame oil.
 Instead of eggs, you should use tofu cheese or chickpea flour.
 I will only explain the tofu as it tastes better, in my opinion.

 I was inspired by Simple Vegan Blog for this recipe.

-2 tbsp vegetable oil or 100 g butter (124 cal)
+- 2 tbsp vegetable oil or 100 g butter 124 cal

-1 medium onion (44 cal)
+- 1 medium onion 44 cal

-Salt, black pepper, cinnamon
+- Salt black pepper, cinnamon

 Chop the tofu and use a fork to crumble it into small pieces.
 Add some oil and saute for a couple of minutes.
 The rest is the same as the classic recipe, except not using any tomatoes, which may result in a watery omelet, and instead, you use more tomato paste.
 The last tip would be to use Kala Namak salt (available in Indian grocery stores), which makes your tofu taste like real eggs.